Episode 98

 The entrance was barely visible unless you were right in front of it.

-The left turn took us immediately onto a really rough dirt track winding through the trees.
-And after about 15 minutes of following this road in, we arrived at a fence line and gate.
+The left turn took us immediately onto a really rough dirt track winding through the trees and after about 15 minutes of following this road in, we arrived at a fence line and gate.

 We still hadn't seen any signage to confirm that we were going the right way.